Tafsir al-Tha'labi: Criticism

 Al-Tha'labi was criticized by scholars for using Israʼiliyyat in his tafsir as well as for including fabricated hadiths.
 This included attacking al-Tha'labis credentials in the field of Hadith.
 The traditions regarding the virtues of reading specific chapters of the Quran—known as hadiths about "Fada'il al-Suwar" (virtues of the Suras)—were formerly rejected by hadith scholars as authentic.
 Any scholar who chose to convey these hadiths jeopardised his reputation among the other scholars since they were seen as being so unauthentic.
 Several of these hadiths were passed down by Al-Tha'labi.
 According to reports, Ibn al-Jawzi stated the following on al-Tha'labi: “There is nothing to criticise about this man's [knowledge] apart from his reprehensible act of incorporating [in his works] flimsy weak hadiths, especially the hadiths which he cites at the inception of his commentaries on each new surah [referring here to the fada'il al-suwar traditions].”
 It's crucial to note that Ibn al-Jawzi only identified one flaw in al-Tha'labi's scholarship, not trying to diminish his reputation.

 Al-Tha'labi was not the only one to include this class of prophetic stories in his commentary.
 Although he was the first, he was by no means the only one.
 Therefore, we must presume that the stakes are more than just incorporating questionable prophetic traditions that everyone believed were innocuous.
 Even Ibn Kathir, the staunchest conservative, did not discount al-Tha'labi as an exegete despite his criticism of his familiarity with the prophetic tradition.
-He ascribed al-Tha'labi's encylopedic style to the "fanatical material" that pervaded his texts.
+He ascribed al-Tha'labi's encyclopedic style to the "fanatical material" that pervaded his texts.
 According to him, al-Tha'labi was only a man who passed along an enormous amount of information, which unavoidably resulted in a collection of hadith with differing degrees of veracity.